cotse900/uoft-web-scraping/readme.md

 for comparison.
 New undergraduates and the summation of undergraduates show the same trend that a majority of undergraduates were at St. George, and Scarborough and Mississauga had a similar undergraduate population.

+## An error

 - For some reason, United Kingdom and Great Britain were two separate entries of alumni.
-I fixed that.
+I fixed that by combining both.
+See below.

+## Student/alumni population by origin

+- Since Canada was the obvious giant country of origin in a Canadian school, I excluded Canada for a more balanced bar graph.

 - US was home to the second-largest group of alumni, but China will surpass the US soon with the second-largest current student population.

 - HK was home to a disproportionate number of alumni.

 - Further insights would be helpful for exploring budget files, for instance, in the form of PDF files (`PyPDF2`), as well as scraping graphical information since this project did not scrape much about funding other than a single figure.
+Similarly, quick facts only reflected the most recent school year (2022-23), and we might be interested to know historical figures from other previous years.

 # Acknowledgement